doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/quantum/message_board.md

 weight: 2
 ---

 There are 2 message boards in the quantum room.
-The first is always present, and the second??
+The first is always present, and the second appears once [Power Online](#power-online) is activated.

 ![horizontal-line](/images/green-line.png)